11 out of 12 people found this review helpfulwrite a review of this game

-A very cool feature is your Plane, where you can rest anytime, upgrade weapons and armor, and also summon all possible party members!
-That was really helpful, since in both first and second games the party members are scattered over the world, and it's not always easy to locate them.
-I finally could recruit powerful characters such as Edwin or Viconia, without doing any side-quests or looking around every corner.
-You can return to your Plane any time and experiment with your party in any way you like.
+A very cool feature is your Plane, where you can rest anytime and summon all those party members you might have missed in the previous game.
+You can return to your Plane any time and experiment with your party composition in any way you like.
 Also, while at the Plane, you'll find Cespenar, a hilarious imp who can make your weapons and armor more powerful.
 You'll have to gather all kinds of rare items for him, but it's well worth the effort.

 There are some minor gameplay improvements.
-You can erase spells, and then learn them again.
+You can erase spells and then learn them again.
 This way, you can remove unwanted spells from your arsenal, and also learn spells two or more times, gaining experience points each time (you can erase a spell, then learn it again from a scroll).
-The TAB key highlights now your party's exact HP, all the stuff that lies on the floor, and all possible containers and doors on the map.
-When levelng up, all your characters gain various special abilities, depending on their class.
+When leveling up, all your characters gain various special abilities, depending on their class.

 Although short, the add-on consists of entirely new locations, including two towns and a few other settlements, as well as several colorful dungeons.
 Despite the overall linearity, there are still some side quests to be found.
 It also adds a huge optional dungeon with all sorts of cool enemies and rare items to Shadows of Amn.